TheoRum/manuscript_WMH_SLE/README.md

 # Installation

-LST-LGA was used as a non-compiled packaged and copied into the SPM12 toolbox folder.
+LST-LGA was used as a non-compiled package and copied into the SPM12 toolbox folder.

 # Preprocessing